luciferDisciple/shell_scripts/README.md

   OUTPUT_FILE   name of a file, where the result will be written to

 optional arguments:
+  -e, --end-at POSITION
+                 output just a part of the video, ending at specified moment in the input
   -h, --help     show this help and exit
+  -s, --start-at POSITION
+                 output just a part of the video, starting at the specified moment in the input
   -V, --version  output version information and exit
 $
 ```